yarnpkg/rfcs/accepted/0000-nohoist.md

 None of them is hard to overcome, we just need to decide a format then adapt the rest.

+[update 12/7/17]
+per our discussion, standardizing path separator should be discussed in a separate RFC, thus revert to the current separator: "#' during display for consistency.

 ## is allowing nohoist in public package bad?

 As mentioned earlier, nohoist only impact yarn hoisting, for other package managers, it's a no-op and should be able to safely ignored... maybe I am missing some problematic use cases, here is what I got: